 Important notice to candidates in districts that encompass more than one county.
 Procedures, requirements, fees, formats and public examination periods for candidates' statements may vary between counties.
 It is the candidate's responsibility to contact each county (in which he or she wishes to have a statement printed) within the district to obtain the appropriate information from each county.
 Failure to do so may jeopardize the printing of the candidate's statement.
-County Offices - When a county, school or special district overlaps into another county, the candidate's statement shall be printed in each and every county in which the district lies.
-The candidate must write a separate check made payable to the appropriate county in the amount provided to cover the cost of printing, handling and mailing the statement within the respective counties.
-The check and candidate's statement will be forwarded by the Modoc County Elections Department staff to our neighboring county for printing in its Voter's Information Pamphlet.

-Congressional and State Legislative Offices - Candidates' statements shall be filed in the office of the election official of each county within the district in which the candidate wishes a statement to be printed, not later than 5:00 p.m. on the 88th day prior to the election, or in the event that the nomination period has been extended, until 5:00 p.m. on the 83rd day prior to the election.
+Congressional, State Legislative and County Offices - Candidates' statements shall be filed in the office of the election official of each county within the district in which the candidate wishes a statement to be printed, not later than 5:00 p.m. on the 88th day prior to the election, or in the event that the nomination period has been extended, until 5:00 p.m. on the 83rd day prior to the election.